-Too much traffic can cause problems for people who live in, work in, or visit an area.
+Too much traffic can cause problems for people who live and work in town centres as well as visitors.
 Traffic and parking arrangements that allow people to move around safely can help people to get the most out of a place.